 The study examined three dimensions of health: physical, mental, and social.
-The physical health parameters included the basic activities of daily living (BADL) [15], the instrumental activities of daily living (IADL) [16], and the number of diagnosed diseases at the time of the 2001 survey.
+The physical health parameters included the basic activities of daily living (BADL) [15] and the instrumental activities of daily living (IADL) [16] at the time of the 2001 survey.
 The BADL score was based on three questions: “Can you go to the toilet by yourself?”, “Can you take a bath by yourself?” and “Can you walk outside?”.
 Respondents received one point for each function they could perform, and the total scores ranged from 0 to 3, with higher scores indicating a higher level of basic activity competence.
-The IADL score was determined through five questions about instrumental activity: “Can you buy daily necessities by yourself?”, “Can you cook daily meals by yourself?”
-“Can you deposit and withdraw money in a bank account?”
+The IADL score was determined through five questions about instrumental activity: “Can you buy daily necessities by yourself?”, “Can you cook daily meals by yourself?”, “Can you deposit and withdraw money in a bank account?”.
 “Can you complete documents related to insurance and pensions?” and “Can you read books and newspapers?”
 [16].
 Like the BADL score, the IADL score ranged from 0 to 5, with higher scores reflecting more excellent proficiency in instrumental activities.

-メンタルヘルス

-メンタルヘルスは、2001年と2004年の調査の時点で自己申告による自己の健康を判定する主観的健康感を用いました。質問文は、「自分は健康だと思いますか」としました。選択肢は、とても健康である、まあまあ健康である、あまり健康ではない、健康ではないと、4つの選択肢としました [17]。生活満足度の質問文は、「現在の日常生活に満足していますか?」としました。選択肢は、とても満足している、まあまあ満足している、そして満足していないの3選択肢とした[18]。スコアは 1 から 3 の範囲でした。

-3)Mental health
+4)Mental health

 Mental health was measured through self-reported subjective health in the 2001 surveys.
 The question was, "Do you consider yourself to be healthy?"
 There were four response options: very healthy, moderately healthy, not so healthy, and not healthy [17].
 The life satisfaction question was, "Are you satisfied with your daily life?".
-The response options were: very satisfied, moderately satisfied, and unsatisfied [18].
+The response options were very satisfied, moderately satisfied, and unsatisfied [18].

-社会的健康は、近隣とのコミュニケーションなどの変数によって測定され、外出の頻度は、「近所の周りも含めて、どのくらいの頻度で外に出ますか?」という質問で調べられ、回答は月に1回未満、月に1回以上、週に3〜4回以上の範囲でした[19]。近所とのコミュニケーションは、「友人や近所の人とどのくらいの頻度で連絡を取り合っていますか?」と尋ねることによって評価され、スコアはめったにないものから、月に1回、週に3〜4回、ほぼ毎日、1〜4の範囲の尺度で行われました[20]。

-4)Social health
+5)Social health

 Social health was assessed using various factors, such as frequency of going outside and communication with the neighborhood.
-The survey asked respondents about how often they went outside, including around their neighborhood, with answer options ranging from less than once a month to more than 3 to 4 times a week [19].
+The survey asked respondents how often they went outside, including around their neighborhood, with answer options ranging from less than once a month to more than 3 to 4 times a week [19].
 Additionally, communication with the neighborhood was evaluated by asking respondents about the frequency of their communication with friends or neighbors, with response options including seldom, once a month, 3 to 4 times a week, and almost every day, using a scale ranging from 1 to 4 [20].

-ライフスタイル

-6年後までの生存日数と有意に関連している場合、健康的な生活習慣と見なされました。生存維持に有意に関連する習慣は、アルコール摂取、喫煙なし(過去でも)、一晩の睡眠時間が9時間未満、週に1回以上の運動、BMIが20以上であった。これらの健康的な生活習慣を0から5までスコアリングし、スコアが高いほど健康的なライフスタイルを表しています[21]。

-5)Lifestyle
+6)Lifestyle

 Advisable habit items were considered healthy lifestyle habits when significantly associated with the number of survival days to six years later.
 As a result of our analyses, the habits associated considerably with several survival days were alcohol consumption, never smoking (even in the past), less than nine hours of sleep per night, exercising more than once a week, and having a BMI of more than 20.
 We scored these healthy lifestyle habits from 0 to 5, with a higher score representing a healthier lifestyle [21].

-ダイエットスコア

-分析の結果、週に1〜4日、肉、卵、アオガシロジロを摂取する、週に3日以上、大豆食品、乳製品、果物を摂取する、週に5日以上野菜を摂取する、朝食を毎日食べる、という健康的な食習慣が得られた。最後に、食事の健康スコアは、0から12の範囲で、特定された4つの健康的な食事食品カテゴリ(タイプごとに3ポイント)の消費に関するスコアとして計算され、スコアが高いほど健康的な栄養習慣を示します[22]。

-6)Diet Scores
+7)Diet Scores

 The study identified several healthy dietary habits, including: